KingOfSpades/KingOfSpades-old/_posts/2022-01-10-setting-config-maps-from-the-cli.md

 # Wrapping up

 So that's it for now.
 As you can see we can use ConfigMap's to supply pods with different kinds of information.
 We can add ENV data and provide files to the pods using a ConfigMap.
-You can use almost the same commands to add the data using Secrets but I'll cover that in another blog.
+You can use almost the same commands to add the data using Secrets but ~~I'll cover that in another blog~~ you can read about that here [https://blog.benstein.nl/posts/create-and-use-secrets-openshift/](https://blog.benstein.nl/posts/create-and-use-secrets-openshift/).